ethereum-optimism/community-hub/src/docs/developers/integration.md

 2. Does this section L1 <> L2 comms section provide you enough info to buidl?
 If not, improve it so it does.

-3. Perhaps demo some of the code from the `dev-xdomain` repo in this L1 <> L2 comms section.
+3. Perhaps demo some of the code from the `` repo in this L1 <> L2 comms section.

+We now have this standard deposit/withdrawal example that allows deploying of an L1<>L2 token bridge to a local network: https://github.com/ethereum-optimism/optimism-tutorial/tree/deposit-withdrawal

 --->